 Pelagic Ecology Lab in Burt 328 (Wet lab in Burt 226)

 During his Master's work, Dave developed a method to mathematically define scattering layers and used that tool to examine relationships between the environment and these ecologically important features in the Gulf of California.
 He is currently a Ph.D. student at Stanford University.

 M.S.
 2012, Faculty Research Assistant

 Neal completed her Master's degree in our group studying the ecology of juvenile pollock in the Bering Sea.
 She then spent 6 months providing technical support for the group.
-She is currently working for Oregon's Departement of Fisheries and Wildlife.
+She is currently working for Oregon's Department of Fisheries and Wildlife.